 Promoting Interoperability Discussion

 Providing patients electronic access to their health information helps them and their caregivers be more engaged in their care.
-In addition, when patients move or transfer providers they have the ability to provide their health information to their new provider(s), improving care coordination and management.
+In addition, when patients move or transfer providers, they have the ability to provide their health information to their new provider(s); improving care, coordination, and management.

 As part of 2015 Edition certification, RevolutionEHR has made an API available to external developers who might build applications to help patients access their clinical data.
 No actions on the part of the provider are required to satisfy this requirement.
 Additionally, no patient data is shared via API without a series of events involving the practice, patient, and 3rd party vendor.
-Please contact customer support for additional details.

 Meeting this measure of the objective is expected to be of moderate challenge as the user needs to establish procedures to provide a set of RevolutionPHR login credentials for at >80% of the patients seen during the reporting period and sign encounters within 48 hours.